bwheelz36/MontyHallProblem/ReadMe.md

 ## But why!!?

 The host is not choosing their guesses randomly, but is being informed by both your initial decision and their existing knowledge of which door has a car behind it. **If you switch, you will <u>always</u> end up getting the opposite of what you first guessed**.
-Since you are twice as likely to have first guessed a goat, you are twice as likely to end up with a car if you switch; see table below.
+Since you are twice as likely to have first guessed a camel, you are twice as likely to end up with a car if you switch; see table below.

 | Initial guess | Odds of getting car if you switch | Odds of getting car if you don't switch |